 Key Indicators for Thermal Management Success

 Despite each cooling strategy's many benefits and drawbacks, one is generally best for a specific vehicle design and customer use case.
 Battery lifetime and performance are critical indicators of success for car owners, so regardless of the particular vehicle model and customer usage pattern, the right thermal management strategy will always be essential for success.

 Using Simulation to Discover the Best Strategy

 Finding the best thermal management strategy for a vehicle design can be taxing.
-As with conventional internal combustion engine vehicles, thermal analysis software helps design EVs and HEVs by allowing an engineer to look at design performance for many different environments and operational scenarios with relatively little effort to run additional conditions.
+As with conventional internal combustion engine vehicles, thermal analysis software helps design EVs and HEVs by allowing an engineer to look at design performance for many different environments and operational scenarios with little effort to run additional conditions.
 The alternative is the "test-and-fix method," which is expensive and time-consuming.
 A prototype has to be made before a new design can be tested, and then a new prototype must be built for each successive design modification.
 The additional time it takes to complete the “test-and-fix” method can limit the ability of engineers to reach an optimal design.
-Simulation helps engineers stay ahead of the curve by analyzing designs numerically and then confirming them with physical testing after achieving confidence in the design.
+Simulation helps engineers stay ahead of the curve by analyzing designs numerically and confirming them with physical testing after achieving confidence in the design.

 Using Simulation for Full Vehicle Analysis

 Using simulation allows a designer to see how the battery pack, packaging, and cooling method integrate with the entire vehicle.
 Fast and accurate simulation software lets a designer evaluate the full vehicle in 3D.
 This means teams can understand how their changes affect other systems and work together to balance design priorities.

 Using Simulation for Cabin and Drive Cycle Analysis